Shoulder Pain

 Causes of Shoulder Problems

-However, the pain can sometimes be due to a non-musculoskeletal cause that is unrelated to the shoulder, such as an infectious or neurological condition, or heart or lung problem, all of which can manifest as shoulder pain.
+However, the pain is sometimes due to a non-musculoskeletal cause that is unrelated to the shoulder, such as an infectious or neurological condition, or heart or lung problem, all of which manifest as shoulder pain.
 This is why it’s important to talk to a doctor as soon as possible if you have persistent shoulder pain — he or she will be able to discern what may be the cause.

 Symptoms of Shoulder Problems